Basic Ratio of Stocks

 Earnings Per Share

-• Basic EPS: This only includes current outstanding common shares.
+• Basic EPS: Includes only current outstanding shares.

-• Diluted EPS: Assuming all potentially dilutive financial instruments (e.g., stock options, convertible bonds, etc.) are converted into common shares, there would be more common shares outstanding than before.
+• Diluted EPS: Assumes all convertible financial instruments (e.g., stock options, convertible bonds) are converted into shares, resulting in more outstanding shares.

-Therefore, the diluted EPS is equal to or less than basic EPS.
+Since diluted EPS accounts for potential share dilution, it is always equal to or lower than basic EPS.

 Market Capitalization